lrhm/cifar-classification/README.md

 ```bash
 pip install -r project/requirements.txt
 ```
-Keep in mind that the project requires pytorch 1.12.0 and pytorch-lightning 1.7.5 and above and the requirements installs the nightly versions of both.
+Keep in mind that the project requires pytorch 1.12.0, pytorch-lightning 1.7.5 and above while the requirements installs the nightly versions of both.

 # Running the project
 To run the project, you can use Mate to run different configurations.
 Look at `project/models/resnet/hyperparatmers/cifar10.json` and `project/models/vit/hyperparameters/cifar10.json` for examples of configurations.
 Any configuration file can be selected to train.
 To train a model, run: